udayakumar-s/ej2-angular-docs/ej2-angular/grid/sorting.md

 ---
-layout: post
-title: Sorting in Angular Grid component | Syncfusion
+title: "Sorting"
+component: "Grid"
-description: Learn here all about Sorting in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: "Learn how to sort rows in the Essential JS 2 DataGrid control, perform initial sorting, and customize sorting logic."
-control: Sorting
-publishingplatform: ##Platform_Name##
-documentation: ug
 ---

-# Sorting in Angular Grid component
+# Sorting

 The Grid component has support to sort data bound columns in **ascending** or **descending** order.
 This can be achieved by setting [`allowSorting`](../api/grid/#allowsorting) property as true.